Testing for a blown head gasket on your Dodge Neon (or Cirrus, Stratus, Voyager, Caravan, PT Cruiser) can be done in several ways.

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

 CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
 This confirms that the head gasket is blown.
 No further testing is required, since this confirms beyond a shadow of a doubt that the cylinder head gasket is blown.

 If you're wondering why does the oil look like this?
 There are 3 main reasons:

 1.)
 The engine overheated and caused the cylinder head to warp and the head gasket to burn.

 2.)
 This in turn causes the head gasket to stop sealing the oil and coolant ports in both the engine block and the cylinder head.

-CASE 2: The color of the oil is its normal color, Although this is a good result, it does not confirm the condition of the head gasket yet, go to HEAD GASKET TEST 2.
+CASE 2: The color of the oil is its normal color.
+Although this is a good result, it does not confirm the condition of the head gasket yet, go to: TEST 2: Exhaust Gases Escaping Through The Radiator.

 Here's why: You would think that every time a head gasket gets blown, it would let the coolant mix with the engine oil but this is not always the case.
 So, further testing is required to make sure that the reason your vehicle is not starting, or overheating is not due to a blown head gasket.